NCALM-UH/pdal-als-tpu/example/example.md

 }
 ```

-Good news - the data contains the necessary fields.
+Good news - the data contains the necessary fields (dimensions).
 However, PDAL is concerned about a "WKT flag" not being set.
 This relates to the coordinate reference system (CRS), so let's see what the CRS is.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ pdal info ./tiles/las/pt271000_3290000.las --metadata